soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 19-07 Number of Positions on the Waiting Lists.* ::

 The maximum number of positions on the full-term permit waiting list shall be determined by the Department's Permits Division so as to provide a reasonable number of potential applicants to fill vacancies as they arise, but in no event shall such list exceed two thousand five hundred (2,500) positions.
 The maximum number of positions on the temporary permit waiting list shall be determined by the Department's Permits Division so as to provide a reasonable number of potential applicants to fill vacancies as they arise, but in no event shall such waiting list exceed one thousand (1000) positions.
-When the number of potential applicants on either the full-term or temporary permit waiting lists falls below two hundred (200), the Permits Division shall supplement such waiting lists with additional names pursuant to the procedure specified in §§ 19-03 through 19-05 of these rules.
+When the number of potential applicants on either the full-term or temporary permit waiting lists falls below two hundred (200), the Permits Division shall supplement such waiting lists with additional names pursuant to the procedure specified in 24 RCNY §§ 19-03 through 19-05.
 The maximum number of positions on each of the four waiting lists for full-term permits to be used exclusively for vending in the specified boroughs of the Bronx, Brooklyn, Queens and Staten Island shall also be determined by the Department's Permits Division so as to provide a reasonable number of potential applicants to fill future vacancies as they arise.
 In no event shall any of these borough-specific permit waiting lists exceed one hundred (100) positions or four hundred (400) for all borough-specific list positions combined.
-When the number of potential applicants on any of the borough-specific permit waiting lists falls below twenty-five (25), the Permits Division shall seek to supplement such waiting list with additional names pursuant to the procedure specified in § 19-03 through § 19-05 of these rules.
+When the number of potential applicants on any of the borough-specific permit waiting lists falls below twenty-five (25), the Permits Division shall seek to supplement such waiting list with additional names pursuant to the procedure specified in 24 RCNY §§ 19-03 through 19-05.